mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 ##### Combining css

-Applications rarely come unstyled and while this application will have almost none, this is also a rather non obvious step that is otherwise complicated if not setup correctly.

-My humble recommendation is to opt out of the default styles CSS handling that Ember provides and do it on our own.
+My recommendation is to opt out of the default styles CSS handling that Ember provides and do it on our own.
 Reason being that unfortunately `ember-cli` doesn't seem to be using Webpack directly and it's not straightforward to know how and when to concatenate them.